Industry Building Supply

 PDF – 316 kB

-The success story of tesa® ACXplus adhesive tapes extends to many areas of application.
+The success story of tesa® ACXplus adhesive tapes extends to many application fields.
 Adhesive bonding of glass partitions is one chapter in that story. tesa has moved into a market niche in this area – and gained an important strategic partner in Saint-Gobain Glassolutions, a global player based in France.

 From airports to hotels, restaurants, and company buildings, glass partitions are a fixture in modern interior architecture.
 They create a bright, friendly atmosphere while also damping noise.
 But the popular transparency these panels bring requires a sturdy and also visually appealing hold, especially when multiple elements are used in combination.
 This is a perfect job for tesa: We launched additional thicknesses of transparent tesa® ACXplus adhesive tape on the market in mid-2013 with an eye to bonding glass partitions in enclosed spaces in a way that is aesthetically appealing, durable, and robust.

 “As we were extending the line, we deliberately looked for a market segment where we have a clear technological advantage over competitors,” explains Julia Hagenberg, the International Product Manager who was responsible for handling the launch.

 The adhesive tapes in the tesa® ACXplus 705x series in particular enable transparent, secure, and fast adhesive bonding of glass on glass, either in butt joints, at an angle, or in a “T” joint.
 They can also be used to dependably affix glass panels to aluminum frames or in “H” profiles.
 By promoting this application, tesa is also advancing a highly persuasive alternative to the widespread method of bonding glass partitions with silicone.